eigenben/python-exercises-generator/README.md

 - `--examples`: Comma-separated list of example exercise names (default: uses StyleDistiller defaults: "ages,compact,easydict,find_duplicates,flatten,friday,minmax,numeric_range,pluck,reverse_words,transpose,window")
 - `--prompt`: Name of prompt template to use (default: "default")
 - `--model`: Model to use for distillation (default: "mistralai/devstral-2512:free")
+- `--finetuned-model`: Preset name for a fine tuned model to use (overrides `--model` if provided)

 ### Batch Generate Subcommand

-Generate solutions for a batch of exercises in one go (uses threading to parallelize):
+Generate solutions for a batch of exercises in one go (uses threading to parallelize).
+Saves output to `output/generations/<exercise>/<model_name>.md`:

 ```bash
 uv run python-exercises-generator batch-generate --model meta-llama/llama-3.3-70b-instruct:free